Tama1978/weather-app/README.md

-Simple weather app I made using API
+Simple open-source Weather App made using an API - Enjoy